Breaking or losing your phone can be troublesome in itself, but losing all of your data can be even worse. But it doesn’t have to be!

 The quickest and easiest way to recover data from your Samsung phone is by using iMyFone Android Data Recovery tool.
 It’s extremely simple to recover your SMS with this tool, and you’ll just need to follow the steps below.
 (You will need access to a PC running Windows 7 or higher).

-Offer two smart modes to recover your lost texts.
+Offer 3 smart modes to recover your lost texts.